 They will now embark on what is called a ‘customer or buyer’s journey,’ where they will go through a series of stages to complete it.
 While some of these journeys are short and simple, others can be quite long and a bit complex.

 As marketers, it’s your job to utilize multiple channels since customers look at many different places to find what they want.
+You can help with this from companies such as NGP Integrated Marketing Communications.
 It’s also worth noting that their journey should be made as pleasant as possible to establish brand loyalty.
 To do this, you need to step into their shoes to fully understand their needs and tap into this wealth of information.
 This makes sure your automation process is seamless.